compasjs/compas/docs/releases/code-gen-migration.md

 - The Node.js compatible api clients now need an explicit interceptor to turn any error thrown in a `AppError`.
 You can add this interceptor via `axiosInterceptErrorAndWrapWithAppError`

+## Validating router responses

+The router will now run the response through a validator as well.
+This ensures that API clients for Compas backed API's will never get an unexpected response validation error.
+It instead will return an internal server error (`AppError.serverError`), which will automatically be logged as `level: "error"` since the server doesn't uphold its part of the contract.

+Other changes around the router generator are:

+- `next` is removed from the controller signatures.
+This proved unnecessary in all cases.
+If custom Koa middleware is necessary, wrap it up in a custom Promise that only resolves once.
+Search for `return next()` in your codebase to find any 'offending' code.
+- The exported `router` function from `common/router.js` now accepts the body parsers instead of via `setBodyParsers`.

 ## Validating database inputs and outputs